-- You can do a fab tourist loop by starting at the Piazza del Popolo, down to the Spanish Steps, walk to the Trevi Fountain, and arrive at the Piazza Navona via the Pantheon.
+- You can do a fab tourist loop by starting at the Piazza del Popolo, down to the Spanish Steps, walk to the Trevi Fountain, and arrive at the PN square via the Pantheon.

-- There is no Metro station nearby.
+By Metro: There are no Metro stations nearby.

-- From the Termini, take bus 64, 70 or N15 and alight at the C.So Vittorio Emanuele/S. A. Della Valle stop.
+By Bus: From the Termini, take bus 64, 70 or N15 and alight at the C.So Vittorio Emanuele/S. A. Della Valle stop.

-- Piazza Navona is easily accessible by taxi or Uber.
+By Taxi or Uber: The square is easily accessible by taxi or Uber.

 Looking for MORE SUPER DOOPER FUN places to visit in Rome for kids?

-Click the links in blue below.
+Click the links in blue below for more Rome ideas.